What is worship like?

 What about my kids?

-The sacrament of Holy Eucharist/Communion is a part of every Sunday worship service.
+The sacrament of Holy Eucharist/Communion is a part of every Sunday and Wednesday worship.
 All baptized Christians are welcome to receive Jesus' Body and Blood under the forms of bread and wine.
 If you are not comfortable or able to partake, you are welcome to come forward for a blessing.
 Some people choose to stay in their pew if they do not want to receive the elements and that is okay, too.

 Where do I park?